The ciconia metric on the tangent bundle of an almost-Hermitian manifold: A new invariant metric

 \subsection{The diagonal structure of the tangent manifold}

-It is widely known that the total space of the tangent bundle of any given $\mathrm{C}^k$ manifold carries the natural structure of a $\mathrm{C}^{k-1}$ differentiable manifold, of twice the dimension.
-It is also very well understood the existence of a natural pseudo-Riemannian structure on the same total space, the so-called canonical or Sasaki metric, when the base manifold is endowed with a pseudo-Riemannian structure.
-This article introduces a more general invariant construction, which can be generalised to almost-Hermitian geometry in any dimension.
+It is widely known that the total space of the tangent bundle of any given $\mathrm{C}^k$ differentiable manifold $M$ carries the structure of a $\mathrm{C}^{k-1}$ differentiable manifold of twice the dimension of $M$.
+It is also very well known the existence of a pseudo-Riemannian structure on the same total space, the so-called Sasaki metric, when the base manifold is endowed with a pseudo-Riemannian structure.

+The purpose of the present article is to introduce a more general invariant construction, which is natural to almost-Hermitian geometry in any dimension.
+We shall start our study later-on with the analysis of the 2-dimensional case.